-Beyond research contributions, we demonstrate \holodeck 2.0's practical applicability through direct integration with commercial game engines.
-We showcase how a complex museum scene complete with artifacts like the Temple of Dendur, Venus de Milo, and The Thinker—can be generated from detailed text descriptions and seamlessly imported into Unreal Engine with full interactivity.
-This demonstrates how our system can accelerate 3D content creation workflows for game development and other applications.
-We demonstrate \holodeck 2.0's effectiveness through large-scale human evaluations and CLIP-based automated scoring.
-Across 60 test cases spanning both indoor and open-domain scenes, \holodeck 2.0 consistently outperforms the baseline \holodeck in both human evaluations and CLIP-based automated scoring, with its advantage being particularly pronounced in open-domain scenes.
+In addition, we demonstrate \holodeck 2.0's practical applicability through direct integration with commercial game engines.
+We showcase how a complex museum scene, complete with artifacts such as the Temple of Dendur, Venus de Milo, and The Thinker, can be generated from detailed textual descriptions and seamlessly imported into Unreal Engine with full interactivity.
+This shows how \holodeck 2.0 can accelerate 3D content creation workflows for game development and other applications.

-This paper makes the following contributions: \begin{enumerate} \item We present a unified framework that uniquely combines VLM-guided scene decomposition with generative 3D asset creation, using VLMs across multiple stages—from visual reference generation to object parsing, spatial constraint generation, and iterative layout refinement. \item We demonstrate state-of-the-art performance on both indoor and open-domain scene generation with consistent artistic styles (realistic, cartoon, anime, cyberpunk) through extensive human and automated evaluations. \item We introduce an interactive editing system that leverages generative models for style-consistent object replacement and addition, beyond traditional layout adjustments. \item We validate practical applicability through integration with commercial game engines and demonstrate significant quality improvements: 110\% for indoor scenes and 139\% for open-domain scenes compared to prior work. \end{enumerate}
+In summary, our paper contributes as follows: \begin{enumerate} \item We present a unified framework that uniquely combines VLM-guided scene decomposition with generative 3D asset creation, utilizing VLMs across visual reference generation, object parsing, spatial constraint generation, and iterative layout refinement. \item We demonstrate state-of-the-art performance on both indoor and open-domain scene generation with consistent artistic styles (realistic, cartoon, anime, cyberpunk, etc.) through extensive human and automated evaluations. \item We introduce an interactive editing system that leverages generative models for style-consistent object replacement and addition, beyond traditional layout adjustments. \item We validate downstream applications through integrating with commercial game engines and demonstrate significant quality improvements over baselines across perceptual, physical, and spatial-semantic metrics. \end{enumerate}